TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-boardsboard.md

   - Make sure that the [board level](https://docs.microsoft.com/azure/devops/boards/boards/kanban-overview?view=azure-devops#product-and-portfolio-kanban-boards) matches the work item type you are looking for.
 For example, the Features board level will show Feature work item types.

-  - Check your team board configuration to see if the [backlog navigation level](https://docs.microsoft.com/azure/devops/organizations/settings/select-backlog-navigation-levels?view=azure-devops) is turned on for the work item type you are looking for.
+  - Check your team board configuration to see if the [backlog navigation level](https://docs.microsoft.com/azure/devops/organizations/settings/select-backlog-navigation-levels?view=azure-devops) is turned on for the work item type you are looking for

   - If you are missing Bugs on your board, make sure you are [showing bugs on the backlogs and boards](https://docs.microsoft.com/azure/devops/organizations/settings/show-bugs-on-backlog?toc=%2Fazure%2Fdevops%2Fboards%2Ftoc.json&bc=%2Fazure%2Fdevops%2Fboards%2Fbreadcrumb%2Ftoc.json&view=azure-devops)